HetzVentures/repoInspector/README.md

 # repoInspector

 repoInspector is a Github repository inspector built for anyone to gather useful data on open source repositories.
 Using the open Github API, we package and present available data about any repository, including:
-- # of profiles
+- number of profiles
-- # of active users
+- number of active users
-- # of all users
+- number of all users
 - Geographical breakdown (countries)
 - Organizations to which a repo’s users belong
 - Plus, other data as available